christianjaena/christianjaena/README.md

 ### Hi.
-I'm just trying out this new feature.
-I got nothing to put on.
+Just trying out this new feature.
+I got nothing to put in this.
 I like React lol.